Skip to content

 HASHTAG

 Next is the “Hashtag” field.
-Feel free to add in any hashtag that could be related to your event.
-No need to add the actual hashtag as it will be automatically added in later.
+Feel free to add any hashtag related to your event.
+There is no need to add the actual hashtag, as it will be automatically added later.

 NOTE: You can only add one hashtag per event.